Samarth9798/Genetic-Algorithm-Visualisation/README.md

 # Genetic-Algorithm-Visualisation

-This is a simple Genetic Algorithm Visualisation where every new generation improves its accuracy to hit the target and avoid the obstacle.
+This is a simple Genetic Algorithm Visualisation where every new generation improves the accuracy to hit the target and avoid the obstacle.

 Language: JavaScript